kitakar5525/chromeos-kernel-linux-surface/config-surface-minimal/kernel-config-chromeos-4.19/README.md

 SB1 S0ix
 - MEDIA_CONTROLLER
   - VIDEO_V4L2_SUBDEV_API
-    - STAGING_MEDIA
     - CONFIG_VIDEO_IPU3_IMGU # need to be as module or embed the firmware to load the firmware
     - CONFIG_VIDEO_IPU3_CIO2
 - CONFIG_INTEL_PCH_THERMAL